cjdbarlow/bedside-notebook/anaesthesia/cthr/cpb.md

 ##Technique
 ###Prior to CPB
 Anaesthetist:
-* Ensure both a central and peripheral temperature monitor are in situ
+* Ensure both a central and peripheral temperature monitor are in situ if deep hypothermic arrest is going to be performed
 * Prior to sternotomy, ensure:
 	* Blood pressure is well controlled
 	Reduces the chance of significant haemorrhage from vascular damage.